uchaudh2-cyber/GradeGuru/README.md

 - GPA computation
 - JSON storage and retrieval

-### How to Run the Program
+### ▶️ How to Run the Program
-1. Open a terminal inside the project folder
+#### 1. Open a terminal inside the project folder

    For example:

-C:\Users\YourName\GradeGuru>
+  "C:\Users\YourName\GradeGuru>"

-2. Run the menu program
+#### 2. Run the menu program

-python menu.py
+  " python menu.py "

-3. Use the interactive menu
+#### 3. Use the interactive menu

  You will see something like:

      === GradeGuru Menu ===
        1. Add Course
        2. Add Assignment
        3. View Summary
        4. Calculate GPA
        5. What-If Scenario
        6. Save & Exit

-You can choose:
+#### 4. You can choose:

-Add Course: Creates a new course by entering a name and credit value
+ - Add Course — Creates a new course by entering a name and credit value

-Add Assignment: Adds a new graded item to a course
+ - Add Assignment — Adds a new graded item to a course

-View Summary: Shows each course and its current average
+ - View Summary — Shows each course and its current average

-Calculate GPA: Computes your GPA based on course performance
+ - Calculate GPA — Computes your GPA based on course performance

-What-If Scenario: Predicts how a future score might impact a course average
+ - What-If Scenario — Predicts how a future score might impact a course average

-Save & Exit: Saves everything to a JSON file and closes the program
+ - Save & Exit — Saves everything to a JSON file and closes the program

-The program will guide you step by step.

 ### 🧮 How to Use GradeGuru
 #### 1️⃣ Add a Course
 - Enter course name